 What a press release is not

-To write a press release which journalists will read, you need to know what to avoid.
+To write a press release that journalists will read, you need to know what to avoid.
 A press release is not:

 - A soapbox for your company founder.
 A press release is not a place for blatant advertising.
 You need to remain objective, while still highlighting the pertinent information.

 - Your company’s life story.
-If you spend a lot of time talking about your company history, you will only waste valuable space.
+If you spend a lot of time talking about your company’s history, you will only waste valuable space.

 - Your company’s accomplishment board.
 Of course, you need to highlight your expertise, but focus on relevant accomplishments.

 Now let’s talk about your press release format.
-To write the perfect press release, there are some tips you should keep in mind from the start.
+To write the perfect press release, there are some tips you should keep in mind.
 For starters, you need to think about the layout of your press release as well as your notations.